 Congress and successive U.S. Administrations have opposed Nord Stream 2 since the pipeline's inception.
-Increasingly, congressional efforts to block the pipeline have focused on sanctions, including through progressively more stringent sanctions legislation enacted in 2017, 2019, and 2020.
-The Biden Administration has called Nord Stream 2 a "bad deal" and said that U.S. opposition to the pipeline is "unwavering."
+Congressional efforts to block the pipeline have focused on sanctions, including through progressively more stringent sanctions legislation enacted in 2017, 2019, and 2020.

 Section 232 of the Countering Russian Influence in Europe and Eurasia Act of 2017 (CRIEEA, P.L.
 115-44, Title II) authorizes sanctions on those who invest at least \$1 million, or \$5 million over 12 months, or provide goods, services, or support valued at the same amount for the construction of Russian energy export pipelines (22 U.S.C. §9526).
 On January 19, 2021, the Trump Administration imposed sanctions on the Russian vessel Fortuna, which Gazprom is using to complete construction of Nord Stream 2, and its corporate owner KVT-RUS, pursuant to Section 232.